Manchester, California

 Manchester is a census-designated place in Mendocino County, California, United States.
 It is located 5 mi north of Point Arena at an elevation of 85 ft.
 The population was 159 at the 2020 census, down from 195 in 2010.

 History

 The Manchester post office opened in 1871, closed in 1876, and reopened in 1877.
 The place was named after Manchester, England, an early settler's former home.

 Geography

 Manchester is in southwestern Mendocino County along California State Route 1 and 1.5 mi inland from the Pacific Ocean.
 Route 1 leads north 29 mi to Mendocino and south through Point Arena, 67 mi to Bodega Bay.

-According to the United States Census Bureau, the CDP covers an area of 2.6 mi2, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 2.6 mi2, all land.
 It is bordered to the west by Manchester State Park.

 Climate

 The region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Manchester has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.